A Night on the Rim of an Erupting Volcano in Vanuatu

 The approach to Yasur crosses an ash plain — a flat, grey expanse of volcanic ash that extends for several kilometers around the cone.
 In certain light, it looks like a moonscape.
 In other light, it looks like a post-apocalyptic wasteland.
 Either way, it doesn't look like Earth.

 Small shrubs push through the ash.
-Horses graze near the road (Tanna has wild horses — nobody could explain to me why).
+Horses graze near the road (Tanna has wild horses — and no one will quite explain why).
 And as you get closer, you hear it before you see it: a low, rhythmic booming, like distant thunder that doesn't stop.

 That's the volcano.
 It erupts every few minutes.